davidindub/fizzbuzz/README.md

 ## Introduction

-- [Fizz Buzz](https://en.wikipedia.org/wiki/Fizz_buzz) is a word game for children to teach them about division.
+- [Fizz Buzz](https://en.wikipedia.org/wiki/Fizz_buzz) is a word game about division.
 - It is also a common challenge for beginner computer programmers to write a program that will output the correct sequence according to the rules.
 - The project is a version of game that can be played in the browser.